-The policies and procedures outlined below will assist you in building your Landon home.
+The policies and procedures outlined below will assist you as your Landon home is being built.
 These processes and procedures have been put in place to minimize the "surprises" often encountered throughout this process.

 Working with Your Community Sales Manager